tehaiks/vue-jump-start/README.md

 # originatePack
 Simple boilerplate for web apps.
 It's fast and it's simple - that makes it a good way to start things.
-Based on jQuery, Vue, Vuex and Webpack - with ES2015 support.
+Based on Webpack, Vue, Vuex, jQuery and LESS - with ES2015 support.

 ## Usage